hallard/WeMos-Matrix-Shield-DMA/README.md

 This board is used to simplify ESP32 connectivity with a nice matric RGB led.
 This idea came from excellent project called [Morphing Digital Clock][3] done by [HariFun][1] Instructable.
 But with this library and current code I got some issues with mutitasking, and using same time the awesome Async libraries ([Web Server](https://github.com/me-no-dev/ESPAsyncWebServer) and [MQTT](https://github.com/marvinroger/async-mqtt-client)) getting very ofther in reboot and board reset.
 I don't blame anyone, the library used was just to drive matrix, it's always complicated mixing some libraries sometimes especially ones with hardware intensive related suff, IRQ's and TCP.

 This was until [@mrfaptastic](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA) released the DMA version wich is far less CPU intensive.
 I tested this one with Async Web Server, Async MQTT and OTA without any issue.
-You can participate to the discussion [here](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/discussions/96) Thanks to github for this new feature.
+You can participate to the @vortigont started discussion [here](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/discussions/96) Thanks to github for this new feature.

 See it in action, nice isn't it?